angeltrevinov/TransporTec/README.md

 To make the front run, make sure you have NodeJs and nativescript install, the project only works for IOS devices, make sure to have all the dependencies install to work on the IOS simulator, check nativescript documentations.

-To run enter the command:
+To run enter the next command inside the front folder:
->tns run ios <br>
+>tns run ios
-inside the front folder

 ##Back installation and running:##